MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 - Damn, has it been that long already?
 Yessir!
 - And what have you done?
-A major part of the first year was spent defining what exactly MetaGame is, what its goals are, what it requires on the technical side of things and how it would actually work.
+A major part of the first year was spent defining what exactly MetaGame is, what its goals are, what it requires on the technical side of things, and how it would actually work.
 It took a lot of talking & a lot of writing it out.
-We’re far from figuring everything out, but we’ve come far enough to have built up the knowledge base, set up the basic rewards & economic system, built the first version of MyMeta and prototyped MetaMaps & MetaVille.
+We’re far from figuring everything out, but we’ve come far enough to have built up the knowledge base, set up the basic rewards & economic system, built the first version of MyMeta, and prototyped MetaMaps & MetaVille.
 Other than figuring things out & setting the foundations, I’d say most of the time was spent finding the right people and building the community.
-Could have went the more traditional way of raising money & offering paychecks, but doing it this way we stayed true to our philosophy & attracted the missionaries - not mercenaries.
+Could have gone the more traditional way of raising money & offering paychecks, but by doing it this way we stayed true to our philosophy & attracted the missionaries - not mercenaries.

 Alright, let’s get into some achievements:
 - First presented on a crypto meetup (October 2019)